-Directors Continuing in Office Until the Company's 2022 Annual Meeting of Stockholders
+Directors Continuing in Office Until the Company's 2025 Annual Meeting of Stockholders

-Dina Chaya, Ph.D., C.F.A., 49, has served as a member of the Board since February 2020.
+Dina Chaya, Ph.D., C.F.A., 51, has served as a member of the Board since February 2020.
 Dr. Chaya is currently a partner at NeoMed Management (Jersey) Limited, an international venture capital investment firm focused on the healthcare industry, a position she has held since January 2014.
 Dr. Chaya has been an advisor to Omega Fund Management, LLC since November 2016.
-Dr. Chaya has served as a director of Oxular Acquisitions Limited since August 2020, Imago BioSciences, Inc. since March 2019, Oxular Limited since February 2016.
-Dr. Chaya has been a member of the Venture Capital Platform Council of Invest Europe since March 2018.
-Dr. Chaya served on the board of Wilson Therapeutics AB ("Wilson Therapeutics") from October 2015 to April 2018 and TopiVert Limited and TopiVert Pharma Limited from December 2013 to December 2020.
-In addition, Dr. Chaya previously served on the boards of Attenua, Inc. and Endosense SA.
+Dr. Chaya has served as a director of Anjarium Biosciences AG ("Anjarium") since August 2021 and the Monks Investment Trust Plc since November 2022.
+Dr. Chaya was a member of the Venture Capital Platform Council of Invest Europe from March 2018 to September 2022 and served on the boards of Imago BioSciences, Inc. from March 2019 to January 2023 and Wilson Therapeutics AB ("Wilson Therapeutics") from October 2015 to April 2018.
+In addition, Dr. Chaya previously served on the boards of Attenua, Inc., Endosense SA, Oxular Limited and TopiVert Limited.
 She is a C.F.A. charterholder, holds a Ph.D. degree in Molecular and Cellular Biology from Paris VI University, and carried out postdoctoral research at Brown University, Providence and at the Fox Chase Cancer Centre, Philadelphia.

-The Board and Nominating Committee believes that Dr. Chaya's business and venture capital experience as well as her extensive experience in the healthcare industry qualifies her serve on the Board.
+The Board and Nominating Committee believes that Dr. Chaya's business and venture capital experience as well as her extensive experience in the healthcare industry qualifies her to serve on the Board.

-Bali Muralidhar, M.D, Ph.D., 41, has served as a member of the Board since February 2020.
-Dr. Muralidhar has served as a managing partner at Abingworth LLP ("Abingworth"), an international investment group dedicated to life sciences, since December 2020, and as a partner from March 2019 to December 2020.
+Bali Muralidhar, M.D, Ph.D., 43, has served as a member of the Board since February 2020.
+Dr. Muralidhar has served as a managing partner at Abingworth LLP ("Abingworth"), a leading transatlantic life sciences investment firm, since December 2020, and as a partner from March 2019 to December 2020.
+Dr. Muralidhar has 15 years of professional experience in healthcare across a range of functions including venture investing, research and development, clinical practice and teaching.
 Prior to joining Abingworth, Dr. Muralidhar was a senior partner at MVM Partners LLP ("MVM") from November 2012 to March 2019.
 Prior to MVM, he was a member of Bain Capital LP's leveraged buyout team, focusing on healthcare from April 2011 to November 2012.
-Dr. Muralidhar has served as a director of Exicure, Inc. since August 2019 and NuCana plc since October 2020.
-Dr. Muralidhar serves on the supervisory board of ("Valneva"), a French biotechnology company traded on the Vienna Stock Exchange.
-Dr. Muralidhar previously served on the board of directors of Wilson Therapeutics from March 2014 to April 2018, and Valneva from

-May 2017 to December 2019.
+Dr. Muralidhar represents Abingworth on the boards of Anjarium, Exicure Inc., NuCana, Reneo, and Wugen.
+He is also an executive officer on the joint steering committee of CymaBay Therapeutics, a biotechnology company.
+Dr. Muralidhar has served on the board of directors of Reneo since April 2021.
+Dr. Muralidhar previously served on the board of directors of Wilson Therapeutics from March 2014 to April 2018, and Valneva SE, a biotechnology company headquartered in France, from May 2017 to December 2019.
 Dr. Muralidhar earned a degree in clinical medicine from the University of Oxford and has a Ph.D. in translational cancer research from the MRC Cancer Cell Unit, University of Cambridge.

-The Board and Nominating Committee believes that investment experience in the healthcare industry qualifies him to serve on the Board.
+The Board and Nominating Committee believes that Dr. Muralidhar's investment experience in the healthcare industry qualifies him to serve on the Board.